zoxpx/pxdocs/content/reference/CLI/volume-access.md

 title: Volume access using pxctl
 linkTitle: Volume Access
 keywords: portworx, container, Kubernetes, storage, role, roles, authorization, authentication, volume, access
-description: Learn to update volume access in your px cluster
+description: Learn to update volume access in your Portworx cluster
 weight: 16
 ---

 ## Overview
-This document outlines how to manage your volume access rules. _PX_ allows you to change access permissions per volume.
+This document outlines how to manage your volume access rules.
+Portworx allows you to change access permissions per volume.
 There are two ways to provide access, one is by adding a group and the other is by adding a specific user as a collaborator.
 When adding a collaborator, you must use the unique id of the user.
 Please consult with your admin on how to obtain the unique id of the user.

 ## Access types
 When adding a group or collaborator, an access type must also be given, which can be either Read, Write, or Admin: